October 19, 2015 Is Decision Day For Canada

 The Conservatives under Stephen Harper have governed the country for nine years, first as a minority government for two terms, and then as a majority since 2011.

-After Justin Trudeau enjoyed leading the polls for almost 2 years since becoming Liberal Party Leader, and much of that time enjoying significant leads over the Conservatives, the honeymoon seems to have ended.
+After Justin Trudeau lead in the polls for almost 2 years since becoming Liberal Party Leader, and much of that time, enjoying significant leads over the Conservatives, the honeymoon seems to have ended.
 It would appear the public is now seeing that Trudeau is an empty suit, lacking the experience to govern and feeling uncomfortable with his many gaffes.
 The Trudeau Liberals have dropped to 3rd place in the polls, albeit not that far behind the others.

 It is worth noting that two factors related to the pro-life and pro-family movement may well have contributed to the drop in Liberal popularity.
-One is the #NO2TRUDEA postcarding campaign which exposes Trudeau's radical pro-abortion stance.
-The campaign, organized jointly by Campaign Life Coalition Youth and Canadian Centre for Bioethical Reform, have distributed hundreds of thousands of postcards to homes in key ridings, showing Justin Trudeau's face next to an aborted child and saying "A vote for Trudeau is a vote for this".
+One is the #NO2TRUDEAU postcarding campaign which exposes Trudeau's radical pro-abortion stance.
+The campaign, organized jointly by Campaign Life Coalition Youth and the Canadian Centre for Bioethical Reform, have distributed over 1 million postcards to homes in key ridings, showing Justin Trudeau's face next to an aborted child and saying "A vote for Trudeau is a vote for this".

 A second significant factor contributing to the Liberals' loss of popularity is strangely enough, the Ontario Liberal government's radical sex education curriculum which will teach 8 year olds that little boys might actually be little girls (or vice versa), encourage 11 year olds to masturbate, teach 12 year olds about "anal intercourse" and "oral sex", and a host of other radical sexual stuff.